Following on from Making your own ArduinoBoy, here is a photographic guide…

 Continue reading Making your own GameBoy Flash cartridges

 Following on from ArduinoBoys and others and Scaling PDF for PCB, here’s a step by step guide to making Trash80’s ArduinoBoy, on a PCB.
+For a photographic guide, see ArduinoBoy build.

 Obviously, you don’t have to use a PCB and you could make the ArduinoBoy using stripboard/veroboard, ProtoShield, or even on a breadboard… see at the bottom for a suggested layouts.